MeitalGuy/Tecnion-CS-solutions-234114/README.md

 # Tecnion-CS-solutions-234114

-To practice coding, I try to solve questions from the Technion's Intro to CS course.
+To practice coding, I try to solve questions from the Technion's Intro to CS course, except I use Java instead of C.
 I take the exams from here:
 https://webcourse.cs.technion.ac.il/234114/Spring2018/ho_Previous%20Exams.html